s769/FFTMatvec/README.md

 ## Installation

 To build the code, the following dependencies are required:
-- CUDA (with cuFFT and cuBLAS) and a CUDA enabled GPU
+- CUDA (with cuFFT, cuBLAS, and cuTensor 2.x) and a CUDA enabled GPU
 - [NCCL](https://github.com/NVIDIA/nccl)

 First, clone the repository: